 - 1. TO PROVIDE AN OPPORTUNITY TO VIEW, PHOTOGRAPH AND ENJOY WILDLIFE. - 2.
 TO PROVIDE FOR AN OPTIMUM HARVEST. - 3.
 TO PROVIDE THE GREATEST OPPORTUNITY TO PARTICIPATE IN HUNTING. - 4.
-TO PROVIDE AN OPPORTUNITY TO HUNT UNDER AESTHETICALLY PLEASING CONDITIONS. - 5.
-TO PROVIDE AN OPPORTUNITY TO TAKE LARGE ANIMALS. - A thorough understanding of the goals is essential to understand and evaluate the plans.
-We urge you to study the following explanations of each goal.
+TO PROVIDE AN OPPORTUNITY TO HUNT UNDER AESTHETICALLY PLEASING CONDITIONS - 5.
+TO PROVIDE AN OPPORTUNITY TO TAKE LARGE ANIMALS. - 6.
+TO PROVIDE AN OPPORTUNITY FOR SCIENTIFIC AND EDUCATIONAL STUDY.

+A thorough understanding of the goals is essential to understand and the plans.
+We unge you to study the forfowing explanatio each goal